CrayLabs/SmartSim/doc/orchestrator.rst

 Users do not need to know how the data is stored in a clustered configuration and can address the cluster with the SmartRedis clients like a single block of memory using simple put/get semantics in SmartRedis.
-SmartRedis will ensure that data is evenly distributed amoungst all nodes in the cluster.
+SmartRedis will ensure that data is evenly distributed amongst all nodes in the cluster.

 The cluster deployment is optimal for high data throughput scenarios such as online analysis, training and processing.